AdobeDocs/commerce-testing/src/pages/guide/integration/data-fixtures-guide.md

 }
 ```

+### When to use RevertibleDataFixtureInterface

+Use `RevertibleDataFixtureInterface` when the data fixture creates data that needs to be manually removed after the test.
+Examples:
+- Product data
+- Category data
+- Customer data
+- Any persistent entity

+Use `DataFixtureInterface` when the data is automatically removed with related data.
+Examples:
+- Adding a shipping address to a cart (removed when cart is deleted)
+- Assigning a product to a category (removed when product is deleted)

 ## Learn more

+### Official Documentation

 - [DocBlock Annotations](annotations/index.md) - Complete annotation reference
 - [PHP Attributes](attributes/index.md) - Complete attributes reference
 - [DataFixture Attribute](attributes/data-fixture.md) - Detailed DataFixture documentation
 - [@magentoDataFixture Annotation](annotations/magento-data-fixture.md) - Legacy annotation documentation

+### DevBlog Articles

+- [How to Use and Create Data Fixture in Integration and API Functional Tests (Part 1/2)](https://community.magento.com/t5/Magento-DevBlog/How-to-Use-and-Create-Data-Fixture-in-Integration-and-API/ba-p/500568) - Official guide on using data fixtures with real examples
+- [How to Use and Create Data Fixture in Integration and API Functional Tests (Part 2/2)](https://community.magento.com/t5/Magento-DevBlog/How-to-Use-and-Create-Data-Fixture-in-Integration-and-API/ba-p/500927) - Official guide on creating custom data fixtures